gagneurlab/wBuild/README.rst

 wBuild project structure
 ------------------------

-Assert :code:`ROOT` is the root directory of your wBuild supported project.
-Then
+Assert :code:`ROOT` is the root directory of your wBuild project.

 ROOT/.wBuild
-    Is a directory with static wBuild files that *is not supposed to be changed unless necessary*.
-There are all the service files located
+    Is a directory with static wBuild files that *is not to be changed unless necessary*.
+There are all the service files located.

 ROOT/wbuild.yaml
-    Is a configuration file.
+    It is a configuration file.
 Deleting will disrupt the wBuild work!
 See :ref:`configuration file <configuration-file>`.

 ROOT/.wBuild.depend
     File *autogenerated* by wBuild.
-Contains rule information for the :code:`snakemake workflow <overview-of-functionality>`.
+Contains rule information for the :ref:`Snakemake pipeline <overview-of-functionality>`.

+.. _scripts-structure:

 ROOT/Scripts
-    Is a directory where all your scripts should be located by default.
+    Is a root directory where all your scripts should be located.
+Subdirectories contain the **subprojects**, which is a useful thing to have if you e.g. want to divide your scripts in tabs in the HTML output or :ref:`map the same script to the various data <script-mapping>`

 ROOT/Output
     Is a default output directory.
 It's subdirectories, :code:`html` and :code:`ProcessedData`, are paths for